return42/sphkerneldoc/linux_src_doc/arch/mips/include/asm/maar_h.rst

     :param unsigned attrs:
         The accessibility attributes to program, eg. MIPS_MAAR_S.
-The MIPS_MAAR_V attribute will automatically be set.
+The MIPS_MAAR_VL attribute will automatically be set.

 .. _`write_maar_pair.description`: